-A four-year college degree is the most common — and one of the most lucrative — routes to take after high school.
-But even with a four-year degree, much of your ROI depends on what you choose to study: before picking a major, think about how much money you'll need to fork over and the salary you can expect after you graduate.
+A four-year college degree is often the most common route to take after high school.
+But even with a four-year degree, much of your return on investment depends on what you choose to study; before picking a major, think about how much money you'll need to fork over and the salary you can expect after you graduate.

-- Tuition: According to the College Board, the total in-state cost of attendance at a public four-year college averages $25,290 per year.
-At a private, nonprofit university, the cost is almost double that —$50,900 annually.
-That means the overall price tag is roughly $100,000-$200,000.
-Not surprisingly, 65 percent of college grads earning four-year degrees in 2017 ended up with student loans (PDF); their average amount of college debt topped $29,650.
+- Tuition: According to the Education Data, the total in-state cost at a public four-year college averages $25,707 per year.
+At a private, nonprofit university, the cost is almost double that —$54,501 annually.
+That means the overall price tag is roughly $200,000.

-The National Center on Education Statistics shows that almost twice as many people attend two-year community colleges as those who attend four-year colleges and universities.
-At a community college, you can earn an associate's degree after taking coursework in a general major — like business, biology, or communications — or in a specific vocational field, like nursing, criminal justice, or early childhood education.
-This coursework can prepare you for a bunch of careers, including medical assistant, police officer, oil and gas operator, or software or website developer.
+At a community college, you can earn an associates degree after taking coursework in a general major — like business, biology, or communications — or in a specific vocational field, like nursing, criminal justice, or early childhood education.
+This coursework can prepare you for a variety of careers, including medical assistant, police officer, oil and gas operator, or software or website developer.

-- Salary: The Bureau of Labor Statistics reports that people with a two-year degree earn a median salary of $825 a week or $42,900 annually.
-And while this salary might limit your ability to live in some quickly growing cities, there are a number of cities where you can live comfortably on less than $50,000 per year.
+- Salary: The Bureau of Labor Statistics reports that people with a two-year degree earn a median salary of $963 a week, or $50,000 annually.

 Vocational training, sometimes called technical training programs or trade schools, might be a good option if you prefer working with your hands, want to avoid a desk job, and only want to take training and instruction that is directly related to your future career.
 These programs commonly lead students into careers in hands-on trades like construction, metal work, masonry, and photography.

-- Salary: Salaries for hands-on trades vary widely, but jobs like installation, maintenance, and repair have median earnings of $950 a week, or $49,400 annually.
-With that kind of salary, your vocational training will pay for itself in just 8 months after your work start date.
+- Salary: Salaries for hands-on trades vary widely, but jobs like installation, maintenance, and repair have median earnings that can range from $54,000 - $73,000 annually.

-If you want to start earning money immediately, apprenticeship programs are a good bet.
+If you want to start earning money immediately, apprenticeship programs are a good place to start.
 They combine on-the-job training with relevant instruction or classroom education, giving you the opportunity to learn and earn money at the same time.
-Popular apprenticeships include: electricians, carpenters, and truck drivers.
+Popular apprenticeships include electricians, carpenters, and truck drivers.
 You can do apprenticeships in industries ranging from hospitality to health care, manufacturing to telecommunications.

 - Tuition: The good news is that there is no tuition for an apprenticeship program — they pay you!
 You do put in sweat equity, though, as apprenticeships typically last between one and four years.

-There are numerous educational paths you can take to expand your knowledge, sharpen your skills, and prepare for the career.
-Don't feel like you have to follow the path that everyone else is taking: by doing your homework and researching all the alternatives, you'll be able to pick the option that leads to both personal happiness and career satisfaction — all without breaking the bank.
+There are numerous college alternatives you can take to expand your knowledge, sharpen your skills, and prepare for a career.
+Don't feel like you have to follow the path that everyone else is taking.
+By doing your homework and researching all the alternatives, you'll be able to pick the option that leads to both personal happiness and career satisfaction.